Eric Corriel Studios

 Yellow Forrest, original installation as presented for thesis show, 2007

-Perhaps the most interesting aspect of its evolution is the fact that this piece has gone from being about the landscape to being part of the landscape.
+In its final instantiation, this piece has gone from being about the landscape to being part of it.

 Nighttime photograph of a large, three-story industrial brick building.
 In the top floor, four center windows display a projection of an abstract, fluid yellow band.
 In the foreground is a person standing with a yellow umbrella.